Syniverse/Messaging-Python/README.md

 The Python API hides some of the REST API's constraints, like lists being returned in logical pages of <i>n</i> records.
-With the python SDK, the list() method returns a generator that returns single list items, util there are no more.
+With the python SDK, the list() method returns a generator that returns single list items, until there are no more.

 The SDK is compatible with Python 2.7 and 3.5

+Please register for a free account at https://developer.syniverse.com to get your API keys.

 ## How to use the SDK
 All the data objects follow a common pattern.